 The Self-Reporting Problem

-Here is the uncomfortable reality with traction metrics: they come from the founder.
+Here's the uncomfortable reality with traction metrics: they come from the founder.
 A revenue number in a pitch deck is a claim.
 A customer count on a slide is an assertion.
 Without verification, every metric carries the bias of the person presenting it.

 Common ways founders present traction favorably without lying: